#include <sys/socket.h> #include <netinet/in.h> #include <netinet/ip6.h>

 Specify one or more destination options for all intermediate hops.
-May be configured, but will not be applied unless an IPv6 routing header is also configured.
+May be configured, but is not applied unless an IPv6 routing header is also configured.
 Variable length.
 Takes a complete IPv6 destination options extension header as the parameter.

 The following options affect the socket's multicast behavior: